|Nutrition Facts (per serving)|

-Cooking Equipment Needed: Pressure Cooker (one to try: WMF Perfect Plus Pressure Cooker), apple corer, vegetable peeler or paring knife, kitchen scale, measuring cups, measuring spoons, liquid measuring cup, citrus juicer, wooden spoon, food processor or food mill (one to try: OXO Food Mill), optional
+Cooking equipment needed: pressure cooker, apple corer, vegetable peeler or paring knife, kitchen scale, measuring cups, measuring spoons, liquid measuring cup, citrus juicer, wooden spoon, food processor, or food mill (optional).

 - 2 1/2 pounds apples